Knowledge Gradient for Selection with Covariates: Consistency and Computation: Introduction

 The problem of R\&S with covariates emerges naturally as the popularization of data and decision analytics in recent years.
 In clinical and medical research, for many diseases the effect of a treatment may be substantially different across patients, depending on their biometric characteristics (i.e., the covariates), including age, weight, lifestyle habits such as smoking and alcohol use, etc.~\citep{kim2011short}.
 A treatment regime that works for a majority of patients might not work for the others.
 Samples needed for estimating treatment effects may be collected from clinical trials or computer simulation.
 For example, in \cite{hur2004} and \cite{choi2014}, a simulation model is developed to simulate the effect of several treatment regimens for Barrett's esophagus, a precursor to esophageal cancer, for patients with different biometric characteristics.
 Personalized medicine can then be developed to determine the best treatment regime that is customized to the particular characteristics of each individual patient.
 Similar customized decision-making can be found in online advertising~\citep{arora2008}, where advertisements are displayed depending on consumers' web browsing history or buying behavior to increase the revenue of the advertising platform as well as to improve consumers' shopping experience.

 Being a classic problem in the area of stochastic simulation, R\&S has a vast literature.
 We refer to~\cite{kim2006} and~\cite{ChenChickLeePujowidianto15} for reviews on the subject with emphasis on frequentist and Bayesian approaches, respectively.
 Most of the prior work, however, does not consider the presence of the covariates, and thus the best alternative to select is universal rather than varies as a function of the covariates.
-There are several exceptions, including~\cite{ShenHongZhang17},~\cite{HuLudkovski17}, and~\cite{PearceBranke17}.
-Among them the first takes a frequentist approach to solve R\&S with covariates, whereas the other two a Bayesian approach.
+There are several exceptions, including~\cite{HuLudkovski17}, ~\cite{PearceBranke17}, and \cite{ShenHongZhang17}.
+Among them \cite{ShenHongZhang17} take a frequentist approach to solve R\&S with covariates, whereas the other two a Bayesian approach.
 The present paper adopts a Bayesian perspective as well.

-A first main contribution of this paper is to develop a sampling policy based on knowledge gradient (KG) for R\&S with covariates.
+This paper considers a sampling policy based on knowledge gradient (KG) for R\&S with covariates.
 KG, introduced in~\cite{FrazierPowellDayanik08}, is a design principle that has been widely used for developing Bayesian sequential sampling policies to solve a variety of optimization problems, including R\&S, in which evaluation of the objective function is noisy and expensive.
 In its basic form, KG begins with assigning a multivariate normal prior on the unknown constant performance of all alternatives.
 In each iteration, it chooses the sampling location by maximizing the increment in the expected value of the information that would be gained by taking a sample from the location.
 Then, the posterior is updated upon observing the noisy sample from the chosen location.
 The sampling efficiency of KG-type policies is often competitive with or outperforms other sampling policies; see~\cite{FrazierPowellDayanik09},~\cite{ScottFrazierPowell11},~\cite{Ryzhov16}, and~\cite{PearceBranke18} among others.